British Columbia

 Rosewood • 17 guests • June–September • Float plane access only

-A Rosewood property floating on a barge in a protected lagoon in the heart of the Great Bear Rainforest — the largest temperate rainforest on earth, home to the white Spirit Bear (Kermode bear), grizzlies, humpback whales, orca, wolves, and a marine ecosystem of extraordinary density.
-Access is by float plane from Prince Rupert, 90 minutes north of Vancouver Island.
-The remoteness is real: there is no road access, no neighbouring settlement, no mobile signal.
-Rosewood's service infrastructure in this setting produces something that the safari lodge world has achieved in East Africa but rarely in North America — genuine wilderness at genuine luxury.
-Capacity is 17 guests at any time, which makes the experience as private as anything available on this continent.
+A Rosewood property floating on a barge in a protected lagoon in the heart of the Great Bear Rainforest — home to the white Spirit Bear, grizzlies, humpback whales, orca, and wolves.
+Access is by float plane from Prince Rupert.
+No road access, no neighbouring settlement, no mobile signal.
+Rosewood's service infrastructure in this setting produces something the safari lodge world has achieved in East Africa but rarely in North America.
+Capacity is 17 guests at any time.

 Broughton Archipelago — Northern Vancouver Island